 Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.
 After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
+Question 5: Public Examination Attendance

 If your representation is seeking a modification, do you consider it necessary to participate at the public examination?

+$\sqrt{}$

-Yes, I wish to participate at the public examination $\sqrt{}$ No, I do not wish to participate at the public examination If you wish to participate at the public examination, please outline why you consider to necessary his to be This is a crucial issue that goes to the very heart of the Plan and its soundness.
+Yes, I wish to participate at the public examination

+No, I do not wish to participate at the public examination

+If you wish to participate at the public examination, please outline why you consider this to be necessary

+This is a crucial issue that goes to the very heart of the Plan and its soundness.
 It is a matter that needs to be fully discussed and understood by all interested parties.

 I would further suggest that it needs to be evaluated as part of a pre-hearing session, before proceeding with a full examination.